cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 Constraints and NULL
 --------------------

 With NULL in our model, we must make some small adjustments to our rules regarding constraints.
-First, we must further constrain primary key attributes to never be NULL.
+First, we must further constrain all primary key attributes to never be NULL.
 Remember that a primary key should be an identifier for tuples in a relation, and every tuple must have a unique primary key value.
 However, if NULL is present in any primary key attribute for some tuple, it is impossible to search for and find the tuple - any attempt to compare the primary key with a lookup value gives an unknown result.
 We likewise cannot properly enforce uniqueness, because we cannot compare a tuple with NULL in the primary key with other tuples to determine if they are distinct from one another.

 Second, we modify the rule for a foreign key.
 The new rule is that a foreign key may be NULL, otherwise it must match a value in the referenced table.
 Allowing NULL in a foreign key may seem surprising, but considering our example relations, how might we handle a book for whom the author is unknown (anonymous)?
 If NULL is not allowed for the author, then we cannot add the book to **simple_books** without some matching record in the **simple_authors** table.
 However, what is the meaning of a record in the **simple_authors** table for an unknown author?
 (Note also we cannot have a NULL name for the author in **simple_authors** due to the primary key.)
 While there are multiple ways to approach this problem, allowing NULL for the author is one possible solution.